-Current capacity
+Current Capacity

-72. In 2017, Kent County Council commissioned an update to the Renewable Energy Action Plan for Kent report which assesses renewable energy capacity and trajectories across the county21.
+3.43 In 2017, Kent County Council commissioned an update to the Renewable Energy Action Plan for Kent report which assesses renewable energy capacity and trajectories across the county (see KCC (2017) Renewable Energy Action Plan: 2017 Update).
 Renewable and combined heat and power (CHP) capacity across Kent has increased significantly in the last five years (Figure 23).
 The capacity of solar, wind, waste and CHP combined that was active, agreed or under construction was reported as over 1,900 MW (including offshore wind farms), compared with approximately 230 MW in 2012.
-Most of this increase has been delivered through off shore wind and solar installations, with wind contributing over 1,100 MW and solar over 550 MW.
+Most of this increase has been delivered through off-shore wind and solar installations, with wind contributing over 1,100 MW and solar over 550 MW.